AndrewZhang126/living-papers/examples/example-paper/README.md

 There are two parameters that `divi-viz` takes:
 - `simpleFilter : List[List[]]` is for filtering on attributes defined within the plot.
 It is a list of lists, each list is either of the form [`attribute`, `minValue`, `maxValue`] to filter by a range of values or [`attribute`, `value`] to filter by specific values

-- `simpleFilter : List[Object]` is for filtering on attributes not defined within the plot.
+- `filter : List[Object]` is for filtering on attributes not defined within the plot.
 It is a list of Objects, which can be created by performing standard filtering in JavaScript on the dataset using the `filter` method

 A typical workflow is to
 1. initialize a list that will represent the interactions to be performed